cloudogu/ces-build-lib/README.md

 Since Oracle's announcement of shorter free JDK support, plenty of JDK images have appeared on public container image registries, where `adoptopenjdk` is just one option.
 The choice is yours.

+See [Maven in Docker](#set-image-and-set-credentials-for-custom-registry) how to set a custom image for gradle or use a private registry.

 # Git

 An extension to the `git` step, that provides an API for some commonly used git commands and utilities.